 Years back, a reader from India informed me about a natural method to whiten teeth and it is the only approach I’ve used since that time.
 Her recommendation?
 Whiten teeth with charcoal!

-Does Whitening Teeth With Charcoal Work?
+Does Whitening Teeth with Activated Charcoal Works?

 How I Used Charcoal to Whiten Teeth

 Dip a clean, wet tooth brush into the powdered charcoal (or discard a capsule of charcoal on the tooth brush).
 Lean over the container of charcoal and rapidly put the charcoal covered tooth brush in the mouth (this is to safeguard your sink).
 Brush in little, mild circles for 2 minutes, spit thoroughly and wash actually well.

 Your mouth will feel incredibly tidy … your sink, not a lot!
 Use as typically as needed.
 Readers have actually likewise reported blending the charcoal with water and swishing with it for two minutes.